-During SDRC, the applicant stated that a habitat restoration plan was being developed along the area of wooded floodplain disturbance resulting from the sewer line and stream realignment; however, no conceptual exhibits were submitted for review.
+During SDRC, the applicant stated that a habitat restoration plan was being developed along the area of proposed wooded floodplain disturbance resulting from the sewer line and stream realignment; however, no conceptual exhibits were submitted for review.
 Upon analysis of the TCP1, it appears that a large area of clearing within the existing floodplain has the potential to be restored.
-Any habitats created in this area are for the purposes of restoring this area into woodlands, as opposed to non-wooded habitats.
+Staff recommends that any habitat created in this area is for the purposes of restoring this area into woodlands, as opposed to non-wooded habitat.

 In a meeting held on May 20, 2019, it was discussed that the permit applications required for the development of the pond, stream, and wetland mitigation would be filed separately by a government agency.
 Applications of this nature would be subject to the woodland conservation requirements for government or linear projects.
-Because this portion of the project will be filed separately and/or precede the mixed-used development applications, the TCP1 shall be revised to conceptually show the phasing of the two areas and the applicable woodland conservation replacement requirements.
+Because this portion of the project will be filed separately and/or precede the mixed-used development applications, the TCP1 should be revised to conceptually show the phasing of the two areas and the applicable woodland conservation replacement requirements.

-The TCP1 requires several additional minor technical revisions, which are included in the conditions.
+The TCP1 requires several additional minor technical revisions, which are included in the recommended conditions.